 There are many reasons to start learning German.
 We in the German Studies Department have boiled down the many reasons to four main categories, the four C’s:

-- German is the language of Goethe, Marx, Nietzsche, and Kafka, of Mann, Brecht, and Grass.
-Mozart, Bach, Beethoven, and Schubert, Brahms, Schumann, Wagner, Mahler, and Schoenberg spoke and wrote German, as did Freud, Weber, Einstein, and Heisenberg, Kant, Hegel, and Heidegger.
+- German is the language of Goethe, Marx, Nietzsche, Kafka, Bachmann, and Mann, of Brecht, Grass, Müller, and Jelinek.
+Mozart, Bach, Beethoven, and Schubert, Brahms, Schumann, Wagner, Mahler, and Schoenberg spoke and wrote German, as did Freud, Weber, Einstein, and Heisenberg, Kant, Hegel, Heidegger, and Arendt.

 - 22 Nobel Prizes in Physics, 30 in Chemistry, and 25 in Medicine have gone to scientists from the three major German-speaking countries, while many laureates from other countries received their training in German universities.
 Eleven Nobel Prizes in Literature have been awarded to German-language writers, and seven Germans and Austrians have received the Peace Prize.

-- The German-speaking world has produced some of the most revered filmmakers of the 20th century – from Fritz Lang to Rainer Werner Fassbinder, Wim Wenders and a new generation of transnational directors such as Tom Tykwer and Fatih Akin.
+- The German-speaking world has produced some of the most revered filmmakers of the 20th and 21st centuries – from Fritz Lang to Rainer Werner Fassbinder to Wim Wenders to Magarethe von Trotta, not to mention a new generation of transnational directors such as Tom Tykwer, Maren Ade, and Fatih Akin.
 German and Austrian filmmakers such as Lang, Billy Wilder and Ernst Lubitsch also shaped the history of Hollywood.

 - German is the 3rd largest language market for new published books.

 - German is the most widely spoken language in the Europe Union with over 120 million native speakers worldwide.

 - German is the official language of Germany, Switzerland, Austria, Luxembourg, and Liechtenstein.